Guidelines on returning assignments and posting grades

 Given the varied size of Waterloo's classes and the range of assessment techniques used, there is no single approach which will be appropriate in every course.
 The method used is at the discretion of the instructor, permitting him/her to implement practical procedures appropriate to the circumstance.
 The method used should strike a balance between practicality and a reasonable assurance of privacy protection.

 Below are some suggestions for returning assignments and posting grades.
-We welcome alternative solutions; please send ideas to Karen Jack so that other methods may be shared broadly.
+We welcome alternative solutions; please send ideas to Kathy Winter so that other methods may be shared broadly.

 - Material that contributes to a student’s grade should not be left in a public place (except as provided in the third bullet under "Alternatives").